-The principal activities during the year were the development of the Mantuan Downs bentonite resource, the review and acquisition of other resource opportunities, and the continued research and development of environmental remediation technologies.
+The principal activities during the year were the development of the Mantuan Downs bentonite resource, the review of other resource opportunities, and the acquisition of a wastewater treatment company.

 The Company is a company limited by shares and incorporated and domiciled in Australia.